 Has anyone ever foreseen a lottery win with the Tarot?
 Yes, you will find a link at the bottom of this post, but I haven’t, at least, not yet, for myself or anyone else.

-Someone, a friend of a friend whom I don’t know, personally, messaged the friend to ask – light-heartedly, this was not a consultation- could I see him winning the Euro Millions Lottery?
-Because If I couldn’t, he had apparently said, perhaps he wouldn’t bother to continue buying tickets.
+Someone, a friend of a friend whom I don’t know, personally, messaged me via the friend to ask – light-heartedly, this was not a consultation- could I see him winning the Euro Millions Lottery?
+A big win?
+Because if I couldn’t, he had apparently said, perhaps he wouldn’t bother to continue buying tickets.

 Now, I might not have bothered, but this is a question I have often been asked about.
 Amongst some readers there is the superstition that this question should not be asked.
 I can see no ethical or karmic reason why not, so long as you don’t shoot the messenger when you don’t like the answer.
 Tarot reading is divination, not magic, though Tarot is sometimes used as a magical tool for trying to bring something about.